CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 Most dutch girls are about 1.73, could be less, could be more but that is a good average.
 And im so surprised about all these tiny woman in America..

-Smoke says on 19/Apr/05
+Smoke said on 19/Apr/05

 Well the Netherlands, like almost every country has it's share of tall people, and the younger people in particular are considerably taller than their previous generations.
 However, this is the case throughout many developed countries in the world, therefore again, I don't see how Holland in particular, is exceptionally taller than everyone else.

-Jackie says on 19/Apr/05
+Jackie said on 19/Apr/05

 Of course you are exaggerating with 7'3", but it is a fact that The Netherlands have many clubs for (extremely) tall people and about as many websites where the tall can find anything from clothes, cars, office chairs etc. It IS becoming a problem, for real.